-This is a list of prayers and stories for Yom Kippur, divided by topics: Vidui (confession), Neilah (closing service), living in holiness, time and death and mourning.
-Here are several additional lists of prayers for Elul, prayers for Rosh Hashana and prayers for Sukkot.
-And here’s a link to yizkor and memorial prayers.
+This list of prayers and stories for Yom Kippur id divided by topic: Vidui (confession), T’shuva (Repentance), Neilah (closing service), Living in Holiness, Sacred Time and Death/Mourning.
+Here are several additional lists of prayers for Elul, Rosh Hashana and Sukkot.
+Here’s a link to yizkor and memorial prayers.

-- Meditation Before the Yom Kippur Vidui – On preparing the heart and the mind for a thorough and honest confession.
+- Meditation Before the Yom Kippur Vidui – On preparing for a thorough and honest confession.

-- Meditation After the Yom Kippur Vidui – Living differently as a result of a heartfelt confession.
+- Meditation After the Yom Kippur Vidui – Living differently after a heartfelt confession.

-- The Greatest Sin – Carelessly allowing the conditions for sin to take root.
+- The Greatest Sin – Allowing the conditions for sin to take root.

 - Cry No More – This is the day G-d made to relieve your sorrow.